MicrosoftDocs/visualstudio-docs/docs/xml-tools/walkthrough-using-xslt-hierarchy.md

 5. Start debugging.

 6. When the debugger stops at the instruction `<xsl:include href="xslincludefile.xsl" />`, press the **Step Into** button.
-Note that the debugging can be continued in the referenced style sheet.
+The debugging can be continued in the referenced style sheet.
 The hierarchy is visible and the designer displays the right path.

 ## See also